-We can meet people face-to-face and send out warning letters to remind them of their responsibilities, or what may happen if they agree to change their behaviour and then don't.
+We can meet people face to face and send out warning letters to remind them of their responsibilities, or what may happen if they agree to change their behaviour and then don't.

-We can ask the other party to sign an Acceptable Behaviour Contract so they know what is expected of them in the future, and they agree to abide by the contract.
 We can issue a Community Protection Warning which will set out the behaviour complained of, our expectations and the consequences of failing to change behaviour.

-We may consider obtaining an Injunction, which is a Court Order compelling someone to do something or stopping them from doing something.
+We may consider obtaining an Injunction, which is a Court Order compelling someone to do something or stopping then from doing something.
 Breach of the Court Order can result in a fine or imprisonment.